petrusjohannesmaas/roadmap.sh/ssh-remote-server-setup/README.md

 sudo fail2ban-client set sshd unbanip YOUR.IP.ADDRESS
 ```

-## Outcome
+## Congrats!
-After completing this setup, you will be able to SSH securely into your server using both keys.
+After completing this setup, you will be able to SSH securely into your server using both keys and be able to use **Fail2Ban** to protect your server.

----